andrewkho/example1/README.md

 The use of `//` indicates that the text that follows on that line is a comment.
 (Why do we use comments?)

+The tools that you will immediately need to install on your computer are:
+1. The Java Development Kit 7 (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html);
+2. The Java Runtime Environment 7 (http://www.oracle.com/technetwork/java/javase/downloads/java-se-jre-7-download-432155.html);
+3. The Eclipse IDE for Java development (http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/junosr2).

-To run this program on your own computer (assuming that you have the Eclipse IDE and Java 7 installed), perform these steps:
+To run `example1` on your own computer (assuming that you have the Eclipse IDE and Java 7 installed), perform these steps:

-1. Start `Eclipse`.
+* Start `Eclipse`.

-2. Use the `File > Import` menu item.
+* Use the `File > Import` menu item.

-3. Select the `Git` option, which will have drop-down item `Projects from Git`; select this option.
+* Select the `Git` option, which will have drop-down item `Projects from Git`; select this option.

-4. Double-click on the `Clone URI` option.
+* Double-click on the `Clone URI` option.

-5. In the URI entry, provide the URL of this GitHub repository.
+* In the URI entry, provide the URL of this GitHub repository.
 (It is `https://github.com/EECE-210/example1`.)
-Then select `Finish`.
+Then select `Next`.
+* In the branch selection dialog window, ensure that `master` is selected and click `Next`.
+* In the local destination dialog window, you will see the default directory where the files from this repository will be stored on your machine.
+Make a note of this directory.
+Then click `Next`.
+* You will be asked to select a wizard.
+Pick `Use the New Project wizard` Then click on `Finish`.

-6. You will be asked to select a wizard.
-Pick `Java Project` under the drop-down list named `Java`.
-Then click on `Next`.
+* You will now be asked to select a wizard to create a new Java project.
+Select `Java Project` under the `Java` dropdown list.
+Click on `Next`.

-7. You will be asked to enter a project name.
-You can enter any project name you choose.
-For example, you could enter `example1`.
-Then click on `Finish`.
+* You will be taken to the `New Java Project` dialog window.
+Uncheck the `Use default location` option.
+Then enter the name of the project as `example1` and select the directory where the files were stored (from the earlier step) as the project location.
+Once this is done, click on `Finish`.
+* You should now be able to see the new project in the left pane of the Eclipse IDE.
+If you double-click on the project, you will be able to find the source file `FirstProgram.java`.
+* Double-click on the source file to open it in Eclipse.
+Eclipse should, by default, build (or compile) your project when you open it.
+* From the Eclipse's `Run` select `Run` and you should see the program output in the bottom of the Eclipse window in the Console pane.